jonwin1/nixos-jonwin/README.md

 - 🐚 **Zsh + Starship**: Efficient shell setup with lots of aliases.
 - 👻 **Ghostty**: Fast and feature-rich terminal emulator.
 - ✍️ **Neovim**: The best editor.
-- 🔑 **Yubikey Login**: Fast and secure authentication with Yubikeys.
+- 🔑 **YubiKey Login**: Fast and secure authentication with YubiKeys.

 ## 🚀 Installation